sensu/sensu-docs/content/sensu-go/5.18/installation/install-sensu.md

 The **Sensu backend** gives you flexible, automated workflows to route metrics and alerts.
 It is powered by an an embedded transport and [etcd][16] datastore and gives you flexible, automated workflows to route metrics and alerts.
-Sensu backends require persistent storage for their embedded database, disk space for local asset caching, and several exposed ports:
+Sensu backends require persistent storage for their embedded database, disk space for local asset caching, and several exposed ports.

+**Sensu agents** are lightweight clients that run on the infrastructure components you want to monitor.
+Agents register automatically with Sensu as entities and are responsible for creating check and metric events to send to the backend event pipeline.
+Agents that use Sensu [assets][17] require some disk space for a local cache.

+For more information, see the [Secure Sensu guide][8].
+See [Deploy Sensu][31] and [hardware requirements][25] for deployment recommendations.

+## Ports

+Sensu backends require the following ports:

 Port | Protocol | Description |
 ---- | -------- | ----------- |